 A. PRINCIPAL: To promote the health, safety, nutrition and well-being of the children.
 GOAL: Ensure that we have environments that promote and support the health, safety, nutrition, and well-being of the children in our care.
 We know that setting this foundation is key in the early years.

-Nutrition- Food and snack times are viewed as learning experiences that promote social interactions and a healthy relationship to food.
+Nutrition - Food and snack times are viewed as learning experiences that promote social interactions and a healthy relationship to food.
 During snack times, staff engage in meaningful conversations with children to extend learning and facilitate on-going conversations.
 By positive role modeling and healthy suggestions, we encourage the children to try all foods.
-Children self-serve all foods and assist with snack routines (1).
-By following and meeting the Canadian Food Guide, through our catering company, we offer portion sizes/servings and nutritious value from all food groups that allow children to grow and thrive.
-Menus are reviews semiannually by a registered nutritionist.
+Children self-serve all foods and assist with snack routines.
+(1. See footnote at bottom) By following and meeting the Canada Food Guide, through our catering company, we offer portion sizes/servings and nutritious value from all food groups that allow children to grow and thrive.
+Menus are reviewed semiannually by a registered nutritionist.
 We are a nut free environment.
 Allergy, dietary and cultural restrictions are supported, documented and discussed with all staff.
-Menus and resources are available to families on our parent board.
+Menus and resources are available to families on our family communication board.
 Well-being resources are accessible to families and children on related topics such as healthy child development, personal hygiene, body image resources, healthy eating habits, bullying and cyber bullying.

-Health and Safety- The safety of the children, staff and families is our primary concern as we strive to offer safe indoor and outdoor environments where children are encouraged to explore.
+Health and Safety - The safety of the children, staff and families is our primary concern as we strive to offer safe indoor and outdoor environments where children are encouraged to explore.
 Kids Club meets all health and safety requirements from the Ministry of Education, and local government bylaws including fire and public health.
 We use a variety of policies and procedures to promote overall health and safety for both children and staff.
-Some of these policies include Serious Occurrence, Playground Safety, Anaphylaxis and Allergy, Supervision, Accidents, Health and Illness, Infection and Control, Standing and Recreational Bodies of Water, Immunization policies Workplace Violence and Harassment (and all Ministry of Labor mandated policies and procedures).
-These can all be found on the parent board or policy binder.
-Furthermore, we follow Toronto Public Health's Communicable Disease guidelines and post notices if we have confirmation of 2 or more cases of the same illness/symptoms in an effort to curb the spread of illness.
+Some of these policies include Serious Occurrence, Playground Safety, Anaphylaxis and Allergies/Restrictions, Supervision, Accidents, Health and Illness, Infection and Control, Standing and Recreational Bodies of Water, Immunization policies, Workplace Violence and Harassment, and all Ministry of Labor mandated policies and procedures.
+These can all be found in the policy binders.
+Furthermore, we follow Toronto Public Health's Communicable Disease guidelines and post notices if we have confirmation of the same illness/symptoms in an effort to curb the spread of illness.
 Our practice includes excluding an ill child by keeping them comfortable while a family member is en route.

 Toy and equipment washing/disinfecting schedules follow Toronto Public Health requirements.
-Health and Safety related resources are accessible to parents and available on the parent communication board.
+Health and Safety related resources are accessible to parents/guardians and available on the family communication board.
 Some of these may include information on recalled equipment and toys, car seat and day to day safety tips, and illness prevention.

-Each of our programs are divided into age appropriate rooms.
-We encourage self- help skills in a safe yet nurturing way keeping each child's ability in mind.
-Children are encouraged to be involved in cooking, art and science experiments with the use of safe utensils, materials, appliances and ingredients in mind.
-When engaging in outdoor play, temperature both wind shield and heat and smog advisories are checked before going outdoors.
-Accident reports are filled out and given to parents notifying them of any accident that may have occurred.
+Each of our programs are divided into age-appropriate rooms.
+We encourage self-help skills in a safe yet nurturing way keeping each child's abilities in mind.
+Children are encouraged to be involved in cooking, art, and science experiments with the use of safe utensils, materials, appliances, and ingredients in mind.
+When engaging in outdoor play, temperature, and wind chill and/or heat/smog advisories are checked before going outdoors.
+Accident reports are filled out and given to parents/guardians notifying them of any accident that may have occurred.

-B. PRINCIPAL: To support positive and responsive interactions among the children, parents, child care providers and staff and foster the engagement of and ongoing communication with parents about the program and their children.
+B. PRINCIPAL: To support positive and responsive interactions among the children, parents/guardians, and staff (employees, students, volunteers), and foster the engagement of and ongoing communication with parents/guardians about the program and their children.